 Apart from healthcare facilities around Jakarta, Indonesia has a huge shortage of adequate public healthcare.
 The waiting time is so long that patients have to wait for weeks to get the desired treatment.
 As an expat, you can go for health treatments in the local hospitals, but most of the doctors won’t be able to communicate with you in English.
 The doctors in these public hospitals would also expect you to pay upfront because foreigners are not eligible for the national health insurance scheme.

 In spite of being expensive, opting for private medical care would be the best bet because they offer a better quality of services.
 Going for private healthcare would mean that you have easy access to top-quality amenities that suit your needs.
 It is also more likely that you would be attended by a well-trained staff who can speak in English.

-Medicines and Pharmacies in Indonesia
+Medications and Pharmacies in Indonesia

 Known as ‘apotik’, Indonesian pharmacies can be found easily in various parts of the major cities.
 Big names include Century Healthcare, Guardian and Apotik Melawai, and you can easily get the necessary medications if you have a doctor’s prescription.
-Over-the-counter medicines are also easily available in pharmacies located in the shopping malls.
+Over-the-counter medicines are also easily available in pharmacies located in shopping malls.

 Emergency Services When Living in Indonesia